Urigo/angular-meteor/README.md

     <!--Add the ng-controller attribute if you want to load a controller at the same time.-->
     <ANY ng-template="foo" ng-controller="fooCtrl"></ANY>

+Templates with names starting with "_", for example "__define__", will not be put into the $templateCache, so you will not be able to access those templates using ng-template, ng-include or ng-view.

 ### Routing
 The [ngRoute](http://docs.angularjs.org/api/ngRoute) module developed by the AngularJS team is included in ngMeteor, which will satisfy those with simple routing needs.
 For example, if you want to call a template called 'foo' and a controller called 'TodoCtrl' when someone lands on your home page you would define your route like this: